 Writer of Alfie, The Family Way, Spring and Port Wine, many novels, radio plays and short stories, Bill Naughton is Bolton’s most celebrated writer and is currently being commemorated by Live from Worktown who have opened a Bill Naughton Information Centre in the Market Place.
 In this new play, audiences will be able to recognise familiar Bill Naughton stories and characters such as Spit Nolan, an early incarnation of Alfie Elkins and the story of Seeing A Beauty Queen Home.

-The production brings together a cast of talented actors including Boltonians and Octagon regulars Jessica Baglow and Michael Peavoy, most recently seen in Hamlet and Jane Eyre at the Octagon and Mitesh Soni who is currently appearing as Abdul in East Is East showing at the Octagon until Sat 14 April.
+The production brings together a cast of talented actors including Boltonian and Octagon regular Jessica Baglow, most recently seen in Hamlet and Jane Eyre at the Octagon and Mitesh Soni who is currently appearing as Abdul in East Is East showing at the Octagon until Sat 14 April.

 I want people to go out having had a really good laugh and knowing the quality of Bill’s story telling.